-Liquidity for 2020.
-We believe that we will have adequate liquidity from cash flow from operations to fund our capital expenditure plans for 2020, fund our ARO spending for 2020 and fulfill our various other obligations.
-Availability under our Credit Agreement as of December 31, 2019 was \$139.2 million.
-Our preliminary capital expenditure budget for 2020 has been established in the range of \$50.0 million to \$100.0 million, which includes our share of the Joint Venture Drilling Program, and excludes acquisitions.
-In our view of the outlook for 2020, we believe this level of capital expenditure will enhance our liquidity capacity throughout 2020 and beyond.
+Liquidity for 2021.
+We believe that we will have adequate liquidity from cash flow from operations to fund our capital expenditure plans for 2021, fund our ARO spending for 2021 and fulfill our various other obligations.
+Availability under our Credit Agreement as of December 31, 2020 was \$130.6 million.
+Our preliminary capital expenditure budget for 2021 has been established in the range of \$30.0 million to \$60.0 million, which includes our share of the Joint Venture Drilling Program and excludes acquisitions.
+In our view of the outlook for 2021, we believe this level of capital expenditure will enhance our liquidity capacity throughout 2021 and beyond.
 If our liquidity becomes stressed from significant reductions in realized prices, we have flexibility in our capital expenditure budget to reduce investments.
 We strive to maintain flexibility in our capital expenditure projects and if prices improve, we may increase our investments.

 Income taxes.
-As of December 31, 2019, we have current income taxes receivable of \$1.9 million.
-During 2019, we received refunds of \$51.8 million and interest income of \$4.5 million primarily related to our NOL claims for the years 2012, 2013 and 2014 that were carried back to prior years.
-The claims were made pursuant to Internal Revenue Code ("IRC") rules for specified liability losses, which permit certain platform dismantlement, well abandonment and site clearance costs to be carried back 10 years.
+As of December 31, 2020, we have current income taxes payable of \$0.2 million.
+During 2020, we received refunds of \$2.0 million and interest income of \$0.1 million primarily related to our NOL claim for the year 2017 that was carried back to prior years.
+The claim was made pursuant to Internal Revenue Code ("IRC") rules for specified liability losses, which permit certain platform dismantlement, well abandonment and site clearance costs to be carried back 10 years.
 Under the Tax Cuts and Jobs Act ("TJCA"), effective in 2017, NOLs including those related to specified liability losses can no longer be carried back for tax years beginning after 2017.
-An additional carryback claim for specified liability losses generated in 2017 has been filed with an estimated receivable of \$2.0 million.
 For 2020, we do not expect to make any significant income tax payments.

 Dividends.
-During 2019, 2018 and 2017, we did not pay any dividends and a suspension of dividends remains in effect.
+During 2020, 2019 and 2018, we did not pay any dividends and a suspension of dividends remains in effect.

 Asset retirement obligations.
 Annually we review and revise our ARO estimates.
-Our ARO at December 31, 2019 and 2018 were \$355.6 million and \$310.1 million, respectively, recorded using discounted values.
-Our estimate of ARO spending in 2020 is \$15.0 million to \$25.0 million.
-During 2019 and 2018, we revised our estimates of costs anticipated to be charged by service providers for plugging and abandonment projects and revised estimated to actual spending as invoices were processed and projects completed.
+Our ARO at December 31, 2020 and 2019 were \$392.7 million and \$355.6 million, respectively, recorded using discounted values.
+Our estimate of ARO spending in 2021 is \$17.0 million to \$21.0 million.
+During 2020 and 2019, we revised our estimates of costs anticipated to be charged by service providers for plugging and abandonment projects and revised estimated to actual spending as invoices were processed and projects completed.
 As these estimates are for work to be performed in the future, and in many cases, several years in the future, actual expenditures could be substantially different than our estimates.
 Additionally, we revise our estimates to account for the cost to comply with any new or revised regulations, including increases in work scope and cost changes from interpretation of work scope.
 See Risk Factors - Our estimates of future asset retirement obligations may vary significantly from period to period and are especially significant because our operations are concentrated in the Gulf of Mexico under Part I, Item 1A and Financial Statements and Supplementary Data - Note 6 - Asset Retirement Obligations under Part II, Item 8 in this Form 10-K for additional information regarding our ARO.